imba/imba-guide/docs/index.md

 If you wish to follow along, we recommend you hop on [Scrimba.com](https://scrimba.com/), an online sandbox/screencast service written in Imba.
 You can also use the playground found in this guide's git repository.
 Instructions for getting started with the playground are in the `README.md` file.

+!!! note
+    In Scrimba, pressing `Cmd+J` or `Ctrl+J` when some Imba code is selected will give you a compiled version of the code.

 We will cover setting up Imba projects from scratch in [one of the bonus sections](./bonus/setup.md).